About Home Signal.

 If none of these steps work or if the green light is permanently flashing and your signal doesn't improve, try resetting your Home Signal box, as described above.

-If after this your signal doesn't improve and the green light keeps flashing, call us for free on 0800 358 4828.
+If after this your signal doesn't improve and the green light keeps flashing, call us on 0333 338 1043*.

 - Returning a Home Signal.

-If you leave us, or you’re still having indoor coverage problems with the Home Signal box, call us free on 0800 358 4828 between 8am and 9pm on weekdays or between 9am and 8pm on weekends so we can discuss your signal issues further.
+If you leave us, or you’re still having indoor coverage problems with the Home Signal box, get in touch so we can discuss your signal issues further.